The One (Shakira song)

 "The One" is a song recorded by Colombian singer-songwriter Shakira for her first English-language and fifth overall studio album Laundry Service (2001).
-The ballad was released as the album's sixth and final single on 16 December 2002 by Epic Records and became a modest hit in Europe and Australia.
+The ballad was written and produced by Shakira, with additional writing by Glen Ballard and co-production by Lester Mendez.
+It was released as the album's sixth and final single on 16 December 2002 by Epic Records and became a modest hit in Europe and Australia.